iAbhishek91/google-cloud/Services/NW-04b-HybridConnectivity-interconnect-n-peering.md

 > NOTE: **Co-located facility** are geographic location defined by google where we can create dedicated interconnect.
 If you are not located near the co-located facility the consider **partner interconnect**.
 There are list of partners that are authorized and listed by Google who extends interconnect facility on behalf of google.

+- **VLAN Attachment** (also known as interconnect attachment) describes which LAN can connect with on premise network through interconnect.

+For Dedicated Interconnect, the VLAN attachment allocates a VLAN on an interconnect and associates that VLAN with the specified Cloud Router.
+It is possible to associate multiple, different VLAN attachments to the same Cloud Router.

+When you create the VLAN attachment, specify a Cloud Router that's in the region containing the subnets that you want to reach.
+The VLAN attachment automatically allocates a VLAN ID and BGP peering IP addresses.
+Use that information to configure your on-premises router and establish a BGP session with Cloud Router.

 ## Peering

 These services *Direct and Carrier peering* is required only if you require access google(G-suite, youtube, maps etc) & GCP properties.